On the Front Lines: Elevating Test, Trace and Treatment Strategies

 - Do we have adequate staff to operate and manage our program?
 Are they trained in consumer-centric approaches that will engage the patient and community in a positive way?

 - How are we ensuring we stay compliant with state and federal guidelines?
 Are we prepared to protect patient privacy?

 Contact tracing efforts across the U.S. face a number of issues, including lack of patient or consumer trust, inadequate funding, confusing protocols and information privacy gaps.
-The most successful contact tracing programs will be those that are able to unite people, operations and technology into a seamless, data-driven and consumer-centric approach.
+The most successful contact tracing programs are those that unite people, operations and technology into a seamless, data-driven and consumer-centric approach.

-Below are several key questions organizations should be able to answer when building strategies to care for COVID-19 patients and their families:
+Below are several key questions organizations should be able to answer when building strategies to care for COVID-19-positive patients and their families:

 - What methodology is in place to support the isolation, treatment and care of COVID-19-positive patients, both within and outside of formal care settings?

-- How are patient care, cost and safety factors being prioritized to support our methodology design or implementation?
+- How are patient care, cost and safety factors being prioritized to support the methodology design or implementation?

-- How does our care delivery model need to change in the short term and long term to meet demand?
+- How do the care delivery model and any wraparound services need to change in the short term and long term to meet demand?

 - What strategies and communication plans are in place to keep people engaged with us following positive or negative COVID-19 test results?

-Inside and outside of formal care settings, organizations have struggled with adequate protocols to treat the surge of COVID-19 patients.
-In the days ahead, leaders will need to stay focused on clinical efficiency, patient experience and strong communication strategies to fulfill their missions amid this crisis.
+Inside and outside of formal care settings, organizations have struggled with adequate protocols to treat the surge of COVID-19-positive patients.
+In the days ahead, leaders will need to stay focused on clinical efficiency, patient experience, and strong communication strategies and address the daily living needs for patients and families who need to be quarantined outside the healthcare setting to fulfill their missions amid this crisis.

 Turnaround: Restoring Volume, Returning to Growth